willjduncan/exuberant-peaches/README.md

 Links to the repository and the deployed page can be found at [Questions](#questions).

-While this project's repository is available on Github, the page is deployed to heroku.
-If you clone the repo you must run the command "npm install" on the Terminal/Command Line and download the dependencies, most of which are mentioned in [Credits](#credits).
+If you clone the repo you must run the command "npm install" on the Terminal/Command Line and download the dependencies.